 5. Rollback an updated graphics card driver

-- Double-click the Display adapters category to expand it.
+- Expand the Display adapters category.

 - Select the Driver tab on the properties window.